Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

 to see that total energy is non-negative.
 Therefore, if we show that $\bfv^i$ and $\omega^i$ are uniformly continuous, we can show that it tends to 0, by Barbalat's Lemma \ref{lem:barb}.
 We will prove it using the boundedness of $\dot{\bfv}^i$ and $\dot{\omega}^i$ (since the time derivative of the integrand of the above integral is these terms multiplied by bounded terms).
 Recall

-Under the boundedness of $\delta^{ij}$, one can easily show the boundedness of $\kappa_i$ coefficient terms and $\sigma^{ij}$, which leads to the boundedness of right-hand-side of the above equations.
+Under the boundedness of $\delta^{ij}$, one can show the boundedness of $\kappa_i$ and $\sigma^{ij}$, which leads to the boundedness of right-hand-side of the above equations.
 Therefore, $\bfv^i$ and $\omega^i$ are uniformly continuous, which shows~\eqref{eq:vw0}. \end{proof}